 There’s no shortage of fine new recordings of the six Bartók string quartets.
-Just last year, the Azica Quartet contributed an electrifying, memorized account of the cycle.
+Just last year, the Chiara Quartet on the Azica label contributed an electrifying, memorized account of the cycle.
 And now comes the Heath Quartet with a traversal (on Harmonia mundi) that’s astonishing in its textural clarity and sheer virtuosity.

 Indeed, the big reveal in these readings is the dizzying invention and complexity of Bartók’s counterpoint as his style developed over a little more than thirty years.
 It’s all on full display here, from the lush fugue of the Quartet no. 1 (with its gypsy-infused central section) to the soaring, dissonant lyricism of the Quartet no. 2 and the extraordinary interaction of voices in the Quartet no. 3 to the last three, with their fascinating distillation of earthy and cerebral elements.